-Census data guides how more than $800 billion a year in federal funding is distributed, helping to create jobs, provide housing and build schools, roads and hospitals.
+Census data guides how more than $800 billion a year in federal funding is distributed, helping to create jobs, provide housing and build schools, roads, and hospitals.
 An accurate count is critical to our county’s ability to access public and private resources and to ensure we have accurate representation.

-Historically, important communities including immigrants, people of color and young children have gone uncounted in the census.
+Historically, important communities including immigrants, people of color, and young children have gone uncounted in the census.
 When individuals and communities are excluded, we all miss out on the wealth of perspectives and experiences that make our county strong.

 Get a Census countdown widget for your website.

-Census 2020 – Pierce County Auditor’s Office
+2020 Census – Pierce County Auditor’s Office

 2020 Census to Make Sure ‘Everyone Gets Counted’ – Tacoma Weekly